Google Penalty Check & Removal Service

 - Every page one position that you had in the past goes down to page two or three without you taking any action.

 - The entire website is suddenly removed from the cached (temporary memory) search results of Google.

 51 Reasons why Google can give you a penalty

 Google is constantly fine-tuning the way it indexes content.
-Although Google gives clues about updates, they rarely say anything about the reasons for change in their algorithms.
+Although Google gives clues about updates, they rarely say anything about the reasons for changes in their algorithms.
 Correcting or improving things can be a difficult job because of this.
-To point you in the right direction, Directional Preference will describe the 51 most frequent possible reasons for a ‘penalty’ or ‘free kick’.
+To point you in the right direction, Directional Preference will describe the 51 most frequent possible reasons for a ‘penalty’ or ‘free-kick’.
 This is no definitive list, but we know that all of these factors can contribute.
 Often it is a combination of aspects, so you can also use this list to optimize your site.
 By the way, the factors are in random order and not arranged in order of importance.